au-ts/cogent/doc/reference/values.rst

                           Working with Values
 ************************************************************************

 The main part of a |cogent| program is usually about specifying values, typically the result values of functions, depending on argument values.

 Patterns
 ====================================

-Functional programming languages typically use the concept of *pattern matching*, which covers several concepts from imperative or object oriented languages, such as binding values to variables, accessing components of a value, or testing for alternatives.
-In |cogent| patterns are the most important language construct for working with composite values.
+Functional programming languages
+typically use the concept of *pattern matching*, which covers several concepts from imperative or object-oriented languages, such as binding values to variables, accessing components of a value, or testing for alternatives.
+In |cogent|, patterns are
+the most important language construct for working with composite values.

-A pattern is a syntactical language construct which can be *matched* against values.
-A pattern may contain *variables*, then matching it with a value has the effect of *binding* the contained variables to components of the matched value.
-In |cogent|, as  in languages like Haskell or Scala, a variable may occur at most once in a pattern.
-Hence it is not possible to construct patterns which restrict matching values to have some parts which are equal to each other.
+A pattern is a language construct which can be *matched* against values.
+A pattern may contain *variables*;
+matching a variable with a value has the effect of *binding* the contained variables to components of the matched value.
+In |cogent|,  as in languages like Haskell or Scala, a variable may occur at most once in a pattern;
+hence, it is not possible to construct patterns which restrict matching values to have some parts which are equal to each other.

 A pattern *conforms* to a type, if it matches at least one value of the type.
 A pattern can conform to several different types.

-A pattern is *irrefutable*, if it matches all values of all its conforming types.
-Irrefutable patterns cannot be used to discriminate between different sets of values, they can only be used to bind contained variables.
-If a pattern is matched against a value, the match must always be exhaustive, i.e. alternative patterns must be specified which together cover the value's type.
+A pattern is *irrefutable*,
+if it matches all values of all its conforming types.
+Irrefutable patterns cannot be used to discriminate between different sets of values: they can only be used to bind contained variables.

+If a pattern is matched against a value, the match must always be exhaustive: alternative patterns must be specified which together cover the value's type.

-The conforming types of a pattern can always be inferred from the syntactical structure of the pattern.
-Therefore type expressions are not needed as part of patterns.
+The conforming types of a pattern can always be inferred from the syntactical structure of the pattern;
+therefore, type expressions are not needed as part of patterns.

 Syntactically, patterns may be put in parentheses for grouping: